 - Room bookings.
 The system checks room availability and status, shows free rooms across different channels and the website booking engine.
 This function monitors double bookings and allows group reservations.
 Then it schedules bookings and displays information about current and upcoming bookings on a dashboard.

 - Reservation emails.
-The system sends confirmations to guests after they complete booking.
+The system sends confirmations to guests after they complete their booking.
 In some PMSs, this function is a part of the front-desk operations module.

 - Activities booking.
 Some software allows guests to book not only accommodation but also activities with this system.

 A front-office module allows a front-desk manager to view and update room reservation status, check guests in and out, and process payments.
-When a guest arrives at the hotel, she wants to check in as fast as possible.
-Support from a receptionist is very important in this case, so front-desk staff should have time to help the guest.
+When a guest arrives at the hotel, they want to check in as fast as possible.
+Support from a receptionist is very important in this case, so front-desk staff should be able to efficiently help the guest.

-Using a front-desk module, the front-office manager should be able to access up-to-date information about all reservations, both current and upcoming.
+Room status.
+Using a front-desk module, the front-office manager can access room status and up-to-date information about all reservations, both current and upcoming.
 With the help of this module, room status should be updated quickly.
 The front-desk module allocates rooms automatically and facilitates a room change.

-Front-desk operations interface
+Front-desk operations interface.
+Source: Crozdesk

 Channel management software is a single interface to control and distribute inventories across different channels such as GDSs, OTAs, wholesalers, direct booking platforms, etc. A channel manager connects directly to a central reservation system that holds information about the availability and cost of hotel rooms, sharing this information via the distribution channels.
 It makes room inventory available to travelers who want to book a room or property online, listing rooms on different sources.
 Also, a channel management module facilitates booking-related transactions.

 It’s important to allow loyal guests to book directly, and website booking must be available to those who find a hotel online.
 A booking engine must be synchronized with the hotel website and its central reservation system, making it an additional sales channel.
 Usually, this module processes payments via integrated payment gateways.

-Such revenue indicators as Occupancy, RevPAR (Revenue per Available Customer), and ADR (Average Daily Rate) weigh heavily in evaluating a hotel’s financial success.
+A PMS in and of itself is a big step towards improving hotel revenue management indicators, such as Occupancy, RevPAR (Revenue per Available Room), and ADR (Average Daily Rate), which mean a lot in evaluating a hotel’s financial success.
 While GDS and OTA integration helps maximize these rates, revenue management systems help a manager understand how to adjust the processes to achieve better results and control finances.

-The revenue management module enables dynamic pricing.
+It also enables dynamic pricing.
 Using algorithms, this module helps hotels price the rooms based on historical data about past reservations as it monitors competitors’ rates, weather data, and local events.
 It improves pricing strategies, and updates prices across all distribution channels to sell more rooms at the optimal rate.
 To learn more about revenue management read our article on how machine learning redefines revenue management in the hotel industry.

-PMS housekeeping module connects housekeeping staff to the front office.
+A PMS housekeeping module connects housekeeping staff to the front office.
 A front-office manager can make a list of tasks to assign, and housekeepers can update room status.
-If this is a cloud-based PMS, housekeepers can update the status of their assignments or rooms through a mobile app or tablet.
+If this is a cloud-based PMS, housekeepers can update the status of their assignments or rooms through a connected mobile app or tablet.
 Also, this module keeps the list of maintenance tasks and reports for the users.